 The College has chosen the first five Sisters of Charity who bravely sets sail for Australia from Ireland in 1838: Sister Mary John Cahill, Sister Mary de Sales O’Brien, Sister Mary Xavier Williams, Sister Mary Lawrence Cater, Sister Mary Baptist de Lacy.
 The first St Columba's College Principal, Mother Mary Ursula Bruton and the first Australian born Sister of Charity, Sister Mary Xavier Cunningham make up the seven.
 Each House is known by the surname of these courageous and audacious women.

-Students remain in the Junior House Group for Years 7 - 9 before moving to the twin Senior House Group for Years 10 – 12.
-This provides the opportunity for students, staff and parents to foster relationships with each other.
-The continuity of remaining in a House Group provides parents with one key point of contact for the wellbeing of their daughters over a three-year period.
-Simultaneously the House Teacher benefits from dealing with the same families over a sustained period.
+Our House structure creates the optimum environment for students, staff and parents to foster strong relationships with one another.
+The continuity of remaining in a House Group provides parents with one key point of contact for the wellbeing of their daughter over a sustained, three-year period.

 Students benefit from greater diversity within a pastoral care group as each year the older students are replaced by a younger group.
 The House System offers many opportunities for students to gain experiences of leadership, and the need for mentoring of younger students is implicit in the structure.
 This allows for multiple sources of support and encouragement as students form new relationships.